Thank you for subscribing to Seavoices’ updates!

 From Left to Right (L-R): Ms Ajanksha Batura Pai, Ms Cleopatra Doumbia-Henry, Dr Kenneth Low, Ms Lu Hui Ting, Mr Aaron Chan, and Mr Punit Oza

-In panel dialogue which focused on the “Future Talents of Maritime — Conversation between Youths & Industry” saw Ms Cleopatra Doumbia-Henry, President of the World Maritime University, calling on seafarers to pursue their Masters and PhD as it helps prepare the younger seafarers with the skills.
-She described the maritime industry as “indispensable” and how dynamic a career is in maritime.
+In panel dialogue that focused on the “Future Talents of Maritime — Conversation between Youths & Industry,” Ms Cleopatra Doumbia-Henry, President of the World Maritime University, called on seafarers to pursue their Masters and PhDs, as it helps prepare the younger seafarers with the skills.
+She described the maritime industry as “indispensable” and emphasized how dynamic a career in maritime can be.

 Chief Officer of CMA CGM Aaron Chan, is also a SMOU member of 5 years